 This type of material can include but is not limited to websites, e-mails, photographs, e-publications, film, and databases.
 At present the National Library of Ireland engages in archiving web sites of Irish interest (see our Web Archive page for more information).

-In addition to providing digital access to physical material from our own collections through our digitization programme, we subscribe to electronic resources to provide readers with free access to a rich variety of digital content held elsewhere (see the eResources section for a full list of resources currently available).
+In addition to providing digital access to physical material from our own collections through our digitisation programme, we subscribe to electronic resources to provide readers with free access to a rich variety of digital content held elsewhere (see the eResources section for a full list of resources currently available).